 Instead, the IDP platform is based on a massive, pre-built database of labeled data points.
 It then incorporates an artificial intelligence technology known as transfer learning, which enables a model trained on one task to be used for a related task.
 Transfer learning obviates the need for a model to be trained on thousands of documents in order to achieve accuracy.

 Indico, for example, has a base model consisting of some 500 million labeled data points.
-But thanks to transfer learning, it takes only about 200 documents and a few hours to train a document processing model with about 95% accuracy.
+But thanks to transfer learning, it takes only about 200 documents and a few hours to train a business document processing model with about 95% accuracy.
 That reduces the underlying data required by a factor of 100x to 1000x as compared to traditional approaches.

-That dramatic reduction in data also means the Indico platform doesn’t require massive amounts of computing power, like many AI solutions do.
+That dramatic reduction in data also means the Indico platform doesn’t require massive amounts of computing power, like many AI document processing solutions do.
 Rather, it can run effectively on just one or two GPUs, and scale from there using low-cost CPU.

 Indico’s approach to intelligent document processing, known as Intelligent Process Automation, makes it simple and effective to build models that automate document-intensive processes normally performed by humans.